Downloading Course Designer 3

 Most active Course Designer users are now using Course Designer 4.
 If you'd like to open courses that are sent to you in the Course Designer 4 file format, you will need to use Course Designer 4.
 An "active" Course Designer user here means a Course Designer licensee who still at least takes the time to get a replacement activation code when they get a new computer.
 As of late 2016, more than two-thirds of even the replacement activation codes that are needed are for Course Designer 4.
 All original activation codes issued for licenses bought since September 2012 have also been for Course Designer 4.

-Course Designer 3 will not work on a Mac for much longer.
-Course Designer 3 is built on top of a part of macOS called "Carbon".
-In July of 2012, Apple "deprecated" all of Carbon, which means that with some release of macOS, which could happen at any time, Apple will be removing Carbon from macOS with little or no further prior warning.
-Starting with that new version of macOS, Carbon applications such as Course Designer 3 will no longer work.
-Because Carbon was deprecated, the Mac-specific portion of Course Designer was completely rewritten from scratch in Course Designer 4 to use a newer part of macOS called Cocoa, instead of using Carbon at all.
-As a result, unlike with Course Designer 3, Course Designer 4 will not become unusable on the Mac when Carbon is removed.
+Notice: Course Designer 3 no longer works correctly on a Mac.
+Course Designer 3 was built on top of a part of macOS called "Carbon".
+In July of 2012, Apple "deprecated" all of Carbon, giving notice to developers that with some release of macOS Apple would remove Carbon from macOS with little or no further prior warning.
+Starting with the High Sierra release, Carbon applications such as Course Designer 3 will no longer work.
+Because Carbon was to be deprecated, the Mac-specific portion of Course Designer was completely rewritten from scratch for Course Designer 4 to use a newer part of macOS called Cocoa, instead of using Carbon at all.
+No end of life date has been announced for Cocoa, so Course Designer 4 is expected to continue working on the Mac platform well into the foreseeable future.

 Download Now (English Mac version) See Mac Installation below.